-However, globally relevant though China’s approach to digital might be, it still evolved largely in isolation from other regions, and is shaped by geographical and cultural factors that are unique to China – giving it traits and constraints that aren’t found anywhere else in the world.
+However, globally relevant though China’s digital landscape might be, it is shaped by geographical and cultural factors that are largely unique to China – giving it traits and constraints that aren’t found elsewhere in the world.
 To understand digital marketing in China is to become familiar with a completely different slate of companies, different consumer concerns and purchasing habits, and different trends and practices.

 To help with this, we’ve put together a broad overview of some of the biggest trends and developments in Chinese digital marketing over the past few years.
 While it doesn’t cover everything there is to know about digital marketing in China, it gets at some of the hottest topics currently dominating the conversation, and examines why they are so important and how brands (both Chinese and western) are taking advantage of them.

 - 1.1.
 Virtual KOLs: Connecting with a younger generation